-'One of sport's biggest achievements' - but Djokovic eyes more
+'One of sport's biggest achievements' - and Djokovic eyes more

 One feat achieved by Court which Djokovic is yet to match is that elusive calendar Slam.

-While Court is one of five women to have won a calendar Grand Slam - winning all four majors in 1970 - Laver remains the only man to do so after Medvedev denied Djokovic in New York two years ago.
+Court is one of five people to have won a calendar Grand Slam - winning all four majors in 1970.
+Rod Laver and Don Budge are the two men to have done it.

-'Super human' Djokovic 'not stopping soon'
+'Superhuman' Djokovic 'not stopping soon'

 It is the fourth season of Djokovic's career in which he has won three Grand Slam titles, becoming the first man to achieve that on as many occasions.